lbarberiscanoni/cafo-prototype/README.md

-- [ ] Add state abbreviations to national metrics view if feasible
 - [ ] Add outline of Canada and Mexico to make US map not appear floating
 - [ ] Replace state dots with state abbreviations on national and state maps for organization view by December 9th
 - [ ] Use the Real Data from the Google Sheets